Leon Donohue: Dallas Cowboys

 After playing with a bad knee in 1967, he had off-season surgery.
 He couldn't recover well enough from the knee injury and was placed on the injured reserve list during the 1968 season.
 On July 21, 1969, he was traded to the Detroit Lions in exchange for a draft selection (not exercised).

 Detroit Lions

 In 1969, the Detroit Lions acquired Donohue to improve their depth at the offensive line, but he was not able to make the team due to problems with his knee and retired.

-Personal life
+Coaching career and honors

 Donohue became a football, wrestling and tennis coach at Shasta College in Redding.
 In 1977, he was named the football head coach and went on to win or share four league titles.
 He retired after the 1995 season and was inducted into the Shasta College Sports Hall of Fame in 2002.
 He also was inducted into the Shasta County Hall of Fame.
 He died on August 11, 2016.